periscuelo/test_scalablepath/README.md

 `$ pnpm test` to run the tests.

 ### *3 API Docs*
-We have docs for the api in the endpoint `/doc`.
+We have docs for the API in the `/doc` endpoint.

-If you add new route files you will need to add the file at array in *swagger.ts* file.
+If you add new route files you will need to add the file to the array in the *swagger.ts* file.

-You also can run `$ pnpm swagger-autogen` to update the docs although it's already runned when you run `$ pnpm dev`.
+You also can run `$ pnpm swagger-autogen` to update the docs although it was already run
+when you run `$ pnpm dev`.

 ### *4 Thunder Client*
 One way to make the endpoint test faster is by use this vscode extension.

-We have a folder named thunder with all environments to import and of course, with the collection.
+We have a folder named Thunder with all environments to import and of course, with the collection.

-Is very important to keep the collection updated.
-In this way all work will be easier.
+It is very important to keep the collection updated.
+In this way, all work will be easier.

-If you prefer, can use postman too, but we will keep updating thunder collections.
+If you prefer, you can use Postman too.

-Never used Thunder Client before?
+Have you never used Thunder Client before?
 This [video](https://www.youtube.com/watch?v=6D0tz7tc-k0) can help!